2019-20 Budget Estimate:

-Gender inequality persists in our region, undermining economic growth, human development and poverty reduction.
-Globally, women are paid less than men and in most countries women earn on average between 10 – 30 per cent less than men for the same work.
+Gender inequality persists in our region, undermining economic growth, peace and security, human development and poverty reduction.
+Globally, women are still paid less than men.
+In most countries women earn on average between 10 – 30 per cent less than men for the same work.
 It is estimated that women could increase their income by up to 76 per cent if the employment participation and wage gaps between men and women were closed, which is calculated to have a global value of USD17 trillion.
-Women in the Pacific (excluding Australia, New Zealand and the French territories) continue to be under-represented in Parliament, comprising approximately five per cent of parliamentarians compared to the global average of 22.5 per cent.
+Women in the Pacific (excluding Australia, New Zealand and the French territories) continue to be under-represented in Parliament.
+Only six per cent of parliamentarians in the Pacific Island countries are women compared to the global average of 23.3 per cent.
 Rates of domestic violence are alarming, with approximately two in three women in some Pacific countries experiencing physical and/or sexual abuse by their intimate partner.

 Gender equality and empowering women contribute to growth, development, stability and security.
-Better educated women have fewer, healthier and better educated children, which reduces dependency burdens and increases savings in developing countries.
+Better educated women have fewer, healthier and better educated children, reducing dependency burdens and increasing savings in developing countries.
 Providing female farmers with equal access to resources could reduce hunger for an extra 150 million people.
 In conflict situations, women are often instrumental in brokering ceasefires and can help to deliver more lasting peace.

-The evidence is clear—gender equality is critical to development, and must be a key part of aid programming.
+The evidence is clear—gender equality is critical to development, economic growth and stability, and must be a key part of aid programming.

 The strategy establishes three priorities that guide our work on gender equality: